yegor256/blog/_drafts/punish.md

   - startup failure stories
 ---

 How do you do that?
-There are many ways to punish your employees.
+There are many ways to punish them.
-Some of them are more effective, others simply don't work.
+Some are more effective, others simply don't work.
 This is not an exact science.
 I would say, it's an art.
 You must be creative, innovative and very open-minded.
 You never know which way of punishment will work with who.
 Some people respond to one method,